xenit-eu/bard/README.md

     .build();
 ```

-JavaPoet will first add your `import static` block to the file as configured, match and mangle
+Bard will first add your `import static` block to the file as configured, match and mangle
 all calls accordingly and also import all other types as needed.

 ```java